How classic car-friendly is your state?

 Total Grade: 630

-Dillon Troxell says you get that tax break whether you decide to get “Early American Vehicle” or “Classic Vehicle” plates, which don’t carry any significant restrictions to use.
-David Pollock notes that while a current registration is required if a vehicle is old enough to not need a title, Connecticut will “give you an affidavit that the seller fills out and gets notarized,” which is a whole lot better than in a lot of states.
+Dillon Troxell weighed in that you get that tax break whether you decide to get “Early American Vehicle” or “Classic Vehicle” plates, which don’t carry any significant restrictions to use.
+David Pollock notes that while a current registration is required if a vehicle is old enough to not need a title, Connecticut will “give you an affidavit that the seller fills out and gets notarized,” which is a whole lot better than a lot of states.

-Dillon Troxell notes, “Car registration is the only thing Connecticut doesn’t kill you on (yet).”
+Dillon Troxell notes, “Car registration is the only thing CT doesn’t kill you on (yet).”

 27. Delaware